 Tesseract OCR language packages are normally saved to the directory “%programdata%\PixelPlanet\Tesseract3_5”.

 They can, however, also be manually saved to the installation directory:

-Then extract the content of the respective ZIP file (see below) into the previously created subdirectory.
+Extract the content of the respective ZIP file (see below) into the previously named directories.

 Azerbaijani – Cyrillic,